- The Romans recapture Arpi in Apulia;

 - With the aid of the mathematician and engineer Archimedes, the Syracusans repel the attack;

-- The Romans keep Syracuse under siege while Marcellus campaigns against rebellious cities;
+- The Romans keep Syracuse under siege while Marcellus campaigns against other rebellious Sicilian cities;

 - The Carthaginians land a new army under Himilco on Sicily;

 - The Roman garrison at Henna massacres the local population.

 The consular elections of this year were again somewhat special.
 Quintus Fabius Maximus the Younger was elected consul under the presidency of his father.
 The other consul was Tiberius Sempronius Gracchus, who had also been consul in 215 BCE.
 Both men were elected in absentia.
 The new consuls were both charged with fighting the war against Hannibal in Southern Italy.
 Gracchus was given the territory of the Lucani as his province while Fabius marched off to Apulia.
 The latter was accompanied by his father, who served as one of his legates.

 According to Livius, the consul Gracchus “fought several trifling actions in Lucania, none of which are worth recording, and took some unimportant towns belonging to the Lucanians”.
 The achievements of the other consul are more worthy of note.
 Fabius the Younger managed to retake Arpi, an important city in Apulia that had defected after Cannae.
 The Romans stormed the city at night, during a heavy rainstorm.
 They chose to attack the strongest part of the wall, since this section was only lightly guarded and the guards had anyway gone off to find shelter from the rain.
 The attackers managed to break open the city gate and let in the rest of the army.
 There was some fighting in the narrow streets, but soon the Arpini sent their chief magistrate to Fabius to negotiate.
 The Arpini swore an oath of loyalty, renewed their allegiance to Rome and then turned on the Punic garrison.